skunkrocker/SwiftBar/README.md

 # SwiftBar

-CLI Progress Bar in Swift.
+CLI Progress Bar for Swift.
 ## Fonts
 It is strongly recommended to install [Nerd Fonts](https://www.nerdfonts.com) It may not work with regular fonts.